Urho Nissilä: Club career

 Nissilä started his senior career with KuPS first team in Finnish top-tier Veikkausliiga.

 He signed with Belgian First Division A club Zulte Waregem in June 2018.
 According to media, the transfer fee was the highest in the history of KuPS at the time.
 He made his debut on 10 November, playing the first 58 minutes of a 2–0 win against Lokeren.
 In September 2019, Nissilä joined MVV Maastricht in the Dutch Eerste Divisie on a season-long loan deal.

 He returned to KuPS on loan in February 2020, and subsequently signed a permanent contract for the 2021 Veikkausliiga season.
 He represented KuPS in the 2021–22 UEFA Europa Conference League qualifiers, helping his side to advance to the play-off round, by scoring two goals in seven qualifying matches.
 At the end of the season, Nissilä was named the Veikkausliiga Player of the Year.

 Nissilä joined K League 1 side Suwon FC in January 2022.
 He managed to make 23 appearances and scored two goals for the club, before he suffered an ankle injury in the game and would miss the rest of the season.
 In early 2023, while attending a Suwon training camp, the club announced they will release Nissilä from his contract.

 In the early 2023, he returned to KuPS again on a short contract, and after 19 appearances he left the club in July for taxational reasons.
 He spent a three-month hiatus from football, and travelled in Thailand and Bali, Indonesia, in the late 2023.

 On 29 January 2024, Nissilä signed with Puskás Akadémia in Hungarian first-tier Nemzeti Bajnokság I (NB I), on a deal until the end of the 2024–25 season.
 On 20 April, Nissilä scored his first goal in NB I, in a 5–0 home win over Paksi.
 Three weeks later, on 11 May, Nissilä scored a brace, in a 3–1 away win over MTK Budapest.
 On 19 March 2025, Nissilä signed a two-year contract extension.

 International career

 He has represented the Finland national under-21 football team.

 He made his debut for the Finland national football team on 1 September 2021 in a friendly against Wales.
 He substituted Jasin-Amin Assehnoun at half-time of a 0–0 home draw.
 Three days later he gained his first cap in FIFA World Cup qualifications when he replaced Onni Valakari as a substitute on 78th minute in Helsinki Olympic Stadium in a match against Kazakhstan.

 In June 2024, after two years since his previous call-up, Nissilä made a comeback to the national team when he was named in the squad for the friendly matches against Portugal and Scotland.
 Later he would also make two appearances for Finland in the 2024–25 UEFA Nations League B.

+Personal life

+In November 2024, it was announced that Nissilä would start his mandatory Finnish military service in April 2025.